younho9/TIL/docs/React/05-ref-DOM.md

           type="password"
           value={this.state.password}
           onChange={this.handleChange}
-          className={
-            this.state.clicked
-              ? this.state.validated
-                ? "success"
-                : "failure"
-              : ""
-          }
+          className={this.state.clicked ? (this.state.validated ? 'success' : 'failure') : ''}
         />
         <button onClick={this.handleButtonClick}>Validate</button>
       </div>